gradle/gradle/design-docs/jdk9-support.md

 # Feature: Self hosted on Java 9

 Goal: Run a coverage CI build on Java 9.
+At completion, it will be possible to build and test Gradle using Java 9.

 ### Initial JDK9 support in Gradle's own build
 [gradle/java9.gradle](gradle/java9.gradle) adds both unit and integration test tasks executing on JDK 9.
  Once JDK 9 has been fully supported, jdk9 specific test tasks should be removed along with `[gradle/java9.gradle]`

-# Feature: Build Java 9 modules
+# Feature: Support Java 9 language and runtime features

+Goal: full support of the Java 9 module system, and its build and runtime features

 In no particular order: